 Most of the United States has officially observed DST since 1966.
 Hawaii, certain areas of Arizona, and the U.S. territories of American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands do not practice DST.

-For the start of DST, we set our clocks forward one hour at 2 a.m. on the second Sunday in March, resulting in one less hour of sleep that night.
-Then, at 2 a.m. on the first Sunday in November, we set our clocks back one hour.
+For the start of DST, we set our clocks forward one hour at 2 a.m. on the second Sunday in March, which often results in one less hour of sleep that night.
+Then, at 2 a.m. on the first Sunday in November (in 2024, that’s November 3), we set our clocks back one hour.
 DST is often referred to as “Spring Forward, Fall Backward” because of when these time changes occur.

 Adjusting the time by one hour may not seem like too drastic a change, but sleep experts have noted troubling trends that occur during the transition between Standard Time and DST, particularly in March.
 These issues include upticks in heart problems, mood disorders, and motor vehicle collisions.
-Furthermore, DST can cause sleep problems if circadian rhythms are not aligned with natural cycles of light and darkness.
-Some people also experience insomnia symptoms due to spring time changes.
+Furthermore, DST can cause sleep problems when it disrupts circadian rhythms so that they are not aligned with natural cycles of light and darkness.
+Some people also experience insomnia symptoms around the spring time changes.

 How Daylight Saving Time Affects Sleep

 Humans and other mammals are guided by circadian rhythms, which are 24-hour cycles that regulate sleep and other key bodily functions such as appetite and mood.
-These rhythms are largely dependent on light exposure.
-In order to reset each day, they must be synchronized with natural light-darkness cycles in order to ensure healthy, high-quality sleep.
+These rhythms are largely dependent on light exposure, synchronizing with natural light-darkness cycles to promote healthy, high-quality sleep.

-Major sleep disruptions are less likely to occur in November when DST ends and Standard Time begins.
-In fact, gaining an extra hour of sleep often leaves people feeling more refreshed following the end of DST.
-However, people may experience some moderate effects such as difficulty adjusting to a new wake-up time.
+Major sleep disruptions are less likely to occur in November when daylight saving time ends.
+In fact, some people get an extra hour of sleep from “falling back.”
+However, some people have difficulty adjusting to a new wake-up time.

 Should We Ditch Daylight Saving Time?